ingridnunes/bdi4jade/README.md

 * A set of annotations added to:
   * Setup plan body parameters based on goal parameters
-  * Setup plan body references to beliefs (whose name is a String)
+  * Setup plan body references to beliefs (whose name is a `String`)
   * Specify capability components (beliefs, plans and associated capabilities)
 * New belief types added
-  * Predicate (and its implementation TransientPredicate): represents a belief whose name is a logic predicate and its value is a boolean that indicates whether the predicate is true or false
+  * Predicate (and its implementation `TransientPredicate`): represents a belief whose name is a logic predicate and its value is a boolean that indicates whether the predicate is true or false
-  * DerivedBelief and DerivedPredicate: represent beliefs whose values are derived from a belief base
+  * `DerivedBelief` and `DerivedPredicate`: represent beliefs whose values are derived from a belief base
-* Agents can now be one of two types: SingleCapabilityAgent and MultipleCapabilityAgent (the former has a single root capability, while the latter can have as many as desired)
+* Agents can now be one of two types: `SingleCapabilityAgent` and `MultipleCapabilityAgent` (the former has a single root capability, while the latter can have as many as desired)
 * Capability can now have different types of relationships (inheritance, association and composition) – check out the paper published in EMAS 2014, by Ingrid Nunes
-* BeliefGoal and its implementations added: belief goals are used to implement declarative goals.
+* `BeliefGoal` and its implementations added: belief goals are used to implement declarative goals.
 Goals are specified in terms of agent beliefs.
 Associated with belief goals, there is the BeliefGoalPlanBody, which is a plan to achieve belief goals.
 * The goals that a plan can achieve are specified in a set of goal templates (similar to what message templates are to messages).
-They can be constructed by implementing a goal template or using the GoalTemplateFactory.
+They can be constructed by implementing a goal template or using the `GoalTemplateFactory`.
-* Plan bodies can be implemented in a simpler way: now, they must only extend a single class (AbstractPlanBody).
-In previous versions, they had to extend a class (Behaviour from JADE) and implement an interface (PlanInstance)
+* Plan bodies can be implemented in a simpler way: now, they must only extend a single class (`AbstractPlanBody`).
+In previous versions, they had to extend a class (`Behaviour` from JADE) and implement an interface (`PlanInstance`)
-* The instantiation of plan bodies whose class is provided for DefaultPlan is now possible even if they are non-static inner classes of agents, capabilities and plans.
+* The instantiation of plan bodies whose class is provided for `DefaultPlan` is now possible even if they are non-static inner classes of agents, capabilities and plans.
 * Reasoning strategies are now modularised at the capability level.
 Each capability can have their own reasoning strategy.
 However, there is still reasoning strategies at the agent level.
 * Examples can run all at once in a graphical interface.
 * Additional refactorings to the last version were performed.